nmenant/ci-cd-env-setup/docs/class1/module2/lab1.rst

 * Explain that the **ADC-Services** repo becomes the "*Source of Truth*" of ADC services deployment (you can talk about *Infrastructure as Code (IaC)*

-Everything is detailed in module1 for more detailed information
+Everything is detailed in module1.

 Trigger the application deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^